drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

     collapsing bridge on the upper left.
 Now go through and talk to the creepy talking head thing.
   * Continue up and take the coral ladder up.
-And circle to the right then head down, then up again and take the exit on the right.
+And circle to the right then head down, then all the way up again and take the exit on the right.
   * Careful on this screen as these enemies chase you.
 Head up the ladder, then to the next ladder, then left to the next one.
 Keep heading up to the top.
   * Knock down both totems, then cross them to the next room.
 Head up and to the